apertureless/vue-chartjs/website/src/guide/index.md

 // 4.
 Generate the vue-chartjs component
-// The first argument is the chart-id, the second the chart type, third is the custom controller const CustomLine = generateChart('custom-line', 'line', LineWithLineController)
+// The first argument is the chart-id, the second the chart type, third is the custom controller const CustomLine = createTypedChart('line', LineWithLineController)

 // 5.
 Extend the CustomLine Component just like you do with the default vue-chartjs charts.